 What Is the Job Demand for Chemical Engineers?

-The field is projected to grow 4 percent from 2012 to 2022, slower than the average for all occupations.
-Openings for chemical engineers will depend on demand for manufactured products.
+The job demand for chemical engineers is projected to increase by 9 percent between 2020 and 2030.* Openings for chemical engineers will depend on demand for manufactured products.
 Many new opportunities will be in emerging technologies and fields like nanotechnology, alternative energies, and biotechnology.
 However, growth will be slow overall due to a sluggish manufacturing sector.